-Two categories of applicants are exempt from the cooperation requirement: (1) applicants who are under the age of eighteen at the time of victimization (this includes applicants who have been victims of sex or labor trafficking) and (2) applicants who are unable to cooperate due to physical or psychological trauma.55 Applicants under the age of eighteen, are required to prove their age.56
+Two categories of applicants are exempt from the cooperation requirement: (1) applicants who are under the age of eighteen at the time of victimization (this includes applicants who have been victims of sex or labor trafficking)53 and (2) applicants who are unable to cooperate due to physical or psychological trauma.54 Applicants under the age of eighteen, are required to prove their age.55

 Minor victims may not seek legal services or may not be identified as trafficking survivors until they are adults.
-Based on the October 2021 policy manual, USCIS has clarified that the law enforcement exemption applies to individuals victimized as minors regardless of when they apply.57 However, even if an applicant is exempt from the law enforcement cooperation requirement, they should be aware of how it may impact their T visa application and future eligibility for lawful permanent residence.
+In the 2024 T visa regulations, DHS has clarified that the law enforcement exemption applies to individuals victimized as minors regardless of when they apply.56 However, even if an applicant is exempt from the law enforcement cooperation requirement, they should be aware of how it may impact their T visa application and future eligibility for lawful permanent residence.
 First, it may limit arguments under both the presence and the extreme hardship elements.
-Second, applicants who rely on the law enforcement cooperation exemption are not eligible to file for permanent residency sooner than 3 years.
+Second, applicants who rely on the law enforcement cooperation exemption may not eligible to file for permanent residency sooner than 3 years.
 This means they must wait 3 years in T visa status before applying for permanent residency.
 Attorneys should inform clients of this information so the client can choose whether or not they want to report to law enforcement.

-The policy manual states that an applicant qualifies for the age exemption if one act of the trafficking took place while they were under 18.58 If the applicant was a minor when the trafficking began and it continued into adulthood, they may still be exempt from the law enforcement cooperation requirement.
+The regulations and policy manual state that an applicant qualifies for the age exemption if at least one act of the trafficking took place while they were under 18.57 If the applicant was a minor when the trafficking began and it continued into adulthood, they may still be exempt from the law enforcement cooperation requirement.
 However, they may still want to report because of the reasons described above.
 If the applicant was a victim of multiple trafficking victimizations, consider which one is the basis for the T visa in assessing whether the exemption applies.
 If you have questions about whether your client is exempt from the law enforcement cooperation requirement, please consult with your NIJC contact.

 Adult applicants who are unable to cooperate due to physical or psychological trauma are required to provide evidence of their trauma.
-Evidence of physical trauma may include police reports, photographs of injuries, medical reports, and witnesses' affidavits.59 Evidence of psychological
+Evidence of physical trauma may include police reports, photographs of injuries, medical reports, and witnesses' affidavits.
+Evidence of psychological trauma may include affidavits by medical personnel or medical reports.
+In general, USCIS interprets the trauma exception for law enforcement reporting narrowly, and requires applicants to show how their trauma is greater than other survivors of trafficking.
+If you feel your client's trauma may rise to this level, please consult your NIJC contact.